 - Radiation cataracts can form after a person undergoes radiation treatment for cancer.

-There are few home remedies to cure the cataract eye disease such as:
+Along with cataract treatment in ayurveda there are few home remedies to cure the cataract eye disease such as:

 - Take 1 tsp Triphla powder with boiling water at sleep time.

 - Mix dhaniya 100 g, dark pepper 10 g, almond 100g, fennel 100g.
 Take 1 tsp with a drain at sleep time.
 Some sugar can be included if not diabetic.

 There are various methods or tips for cataract prevention such as: